How do our bones age?

 The major factor leading to bone loss in postmenopausal women is a lower production of hormones.
 However, other inherent factors of gender, genetics and race can predispose individuals to thinning of bones at a higher rate than normal.
 Smoking, a diet lacking in nutrients such as calcium and a lack of weight-bearing exercise have similar effects.

-The images below show inside the bone of a young and an old mouse.
+The video below show inside the bone of a young and an old mouse.
 Notice how the trabeculae have begun to thin in the ageing bone.

 Later in life, particularly in post-menopausal women, there is also a thinning of the bone cortex and an increase in its porosity.
 These changes are due to an increased ability of osteoclast to remove bone coupled with a decreased ability of osteoblasts to replace it.